Avios Tips

 There is one instance where you should consider the value of your points when flying, and that’s when you have more than one option to pay, and one of those options is cash.

-If you’re looking to book a flight and you have the cash to pay for the seat, or the points, then determining the value of the points allows you to make a direct comparisons.The same goes for if you are going to use Avios points to upgrade a flight.
+If you’re looking to book a flight and you have the cash to pay for the seat, or the points, then determining the value of the points allows you to make a direct comparison.The same goes for if you are going to use Avios points to upgrade a flight.

 You can also swap Membership Reward points for things of value, such as gift vouchers.
 Again, this is a poor use of points, but you can see that by calculating the points needed at a 1p rate.